You are here

 Charles Bullard Fellowship in Forest Research

-Harvard University awards a limited number of Bullard Fellowships annually to individuals representing a variety of disciplines and approaches to the study of forested ecosystems.
-These full-time residential fellowships allow individuals to foster their scientific and professional growth and to contribute to research on forests at Harvard.
+Harvard University awards a limited number of Bullard Fellowships annually to individuals pursuing a variety of approaches to the study of forested ecosystems.
+Starting in 2024, Bullard Fellowships may be awarded as “Short-Term” fellowships (2-3 months) or “Long-Term” fellowships (6 to 12 months).
+We have added the Short-Term fellowships to increase the diversity of our applicants and to include fellows who, for whatever reason, cannot commit to being in residence for 6 months or more.
+Both the Short and Long-Term fellowships are full-time residential fellowships designed to allow individuals to foster their scientific and professional growth and to contribute to research on forests at Harvard.

 A major goal of the Bullard Fellowship program is to enhance research activities at Harvard Forest and build long-term collaborations that connect Harvard Forest with other parts of the University.
-Fellows can be based at the Harvard Forest or associated with other departments and centers at Harvard, such as the Department of Organismic and Evolutionary Biology, the Harvard University Center for the Environment, the Salata Institute for Climate and Sustainability, and the Arnold Arboretum.
+Fellows can be based at the Harvard Forest or associated with other departments and centers at Harvard, such as the Department of Organismic and Evolutionary Biology, the Salata Institute for Climate and Sustainability, and the Arnold Arboretum.
 Bullard Fellowships are not intended for post-doctoral fellows; instead they are targeted at individuals with a record of independent scholarship and professional accomplishment.

 Harvard Forest is committed to establishing and maintaining a diverse and inclusive community that collectively supports and implements our mission.